Zhuang Ji (poet): Princes' Rebellion

-in 154 BCE, under the influence of minister Chao Cuo, who came up with many excuses or reasons for doing so, emperor Jingdi ordered punishing reduction of many of the states, including carving out the commanderies (areas directly under imperial control) of Huiji and Yuzhang from the state territory of Wu, Zhuang Ji's home state.
-Jingdi lost his enthusiasm for his trouble-making minister Chao Cuo, after his minister Yuan Ang persuaded the emperor that Chao Cuo's claims of the vassal princes' disloyalty was overstated.
-Jing had minister Chao Cuo executed.
-However, events had already been set in motion.
+in 154 BCE, emperor Jingdi ordered punishing reduction of many of the states, including carving out the commanderies of Huiji and Yuzhang from the state of Wu.
+Minister Yuan Ang persuaded the emperor that Chao Cuo's claims of the vassal princes' disloyalty was overstated, and in response, Jing had minister Chao Cuo executed.

 Uprising

-The seven rebel dynast princes then rose in armed rebellion, with the support of allied southern independent kingdoms of Donghai (modern Zhejiang) and Minyue (modern Fujian), which sent troops in aid.
+The seven princes rose in armed rebellion with the support of allied southern independent kingdoms of Donghai (modern Zhejiang) and Minyue (modern Fujian), which sent troops in aid.
 This was known as the Rebellion of the Seven States or the Vassals' War.
-Allied princes including Zhuang Ji's former patron Liu Pi.
-After some dispute between them as to the proper course of action, some, including Liu Pi, and the ruler of the state of Chu, decided to attack the state of Liang, ruled by emperor Jingdi's vassal, his younger brother, Zhuang Ji's new patron Liu Wu, Prince of Liang (劉武/刘武 of 梁).
-The rebel armies particularly those of Wu and Chu besieged Liu Wu's capital Suiyang (睢陽).
-Presumably both patron and client were at court to suffer through the siege.
+Allied princes included Zhuang Ji's former patron Liu Pi.
+These princes attacked the state of Liang, ruled by Zhuang Ji's new patron Liu Wu, Prince of Liang.
+The rebel armies, particularly those of Wu and Chu, besieged Liu Wu's capital Suiyang (睢陽).